OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 **6) Now you are in the peaktools_env you can install `deeptools` & `macs2`**

-    # you can install things individually
+    # you can install things individually (don't run this its just an example)
     $ mamba install deeptools
     $ mamba install macs2

-    # or in a single command
+    # or in a single command (run this instead)
     $ mamba install deeptools macs2

 **7) Check these tools work by accessing thier --help functions**